 Review the site speed of the five top competitors in your industry to understand who’s loading faster or slower.
 Reviewing the site speed of competitors will help establish priorities in terms of how much optimization is needed on your own site.

-If you’ve received a low performance grade, consider addressing these optimizations provided by Google to reduce the time it takes for your pages to load and increase the likelihood a visitor will convert.
+If you’ve received a low performance grade, consider optimizing your site for speed to reduce the time it takes for your pages to load and increase the likelihood a visitor will convert.

 Another way to increase the load time of your site is to ensure the caching of your web pages is enabled.
 Caching a page in your browser is the automatic process of saving a page for a visitor so it doesn’t have to be loaded entirely the next time they visit.